Rynebenson/EaseIOCodeTest/README.md

 ### Actions

-Actions live in the `services` directory and are responsible for managing the data in the global state, as well as on local storage.
+Actions live in the `services` directory and are responsible for managing the data within the global state, as well as the local storage.
 This is usually:

    - Handling any business logic with input coming from the UI layer.
    - Making requests to the API.